Friday, March 5, 2010

 NOT recommended:

 Buying random cheap WAHM carriers off ebay/etsy.
 This is one carrier you just can't skimp on.
 Sellers who advertise $30 MTs are using subpar materials and are not sewing carriers properly.
 First check the list of carriers to avoid.
-If it's not on the list check to see that the carriers are made with bottomweight material, multiple internal layers of support (batting is NOT enough,) and straps sewn in with X boxes, not double stitching.
+If it's not on the list check to see that the carriers are made with bottomweight material, multiple internal layers of support (batting is NOT enough,) and straps sewn in with X boxes or other safe stitching options (simply double stitching is not enough.)
 If the listing does not say, ASK.
-And if you still don't know or don't feel comfortable, feel free to send me a link and ask me.
-I'll be happy to check it out for you.
+If you aren't sure and there aren't list on TBW, ask on BBC's BWing group or Babywearing Love and Support on Facebook.
 Also be sure to check reviews on TBW.
 There are some with less than stellar customer service like Boutique Bella Bambini.

 Instructions for wearing